• 0

 Step 2: Cut your boards length

 Next, cut the boards for the sides of the raised bed, also known as the depth.
-These will be your side panels. ie a 90cm deep raised bed will require a 90cm long board for your side panel.
+These will be your side panels.
+For example, a 90cm deep raised bed will require a 90cm long board for your side panel.
 Again, cut enough boards to make the required height.

 You will need to ensure the braces on the side boards are recessed.
 If they are dead on the edge, they won't provide a flush joint, as they will butt up against the other brace when joined to the front and back panel.